 Some of the newest potential sources of leads are My Builder, Rated People and Checkatrade.
 We've done quite a bit of research on these and there are trades companies that have found them useful and others that have found them useless.

-Remind them when things are due
+Remind customers when work is due

-There are always jobs that need doing regularly or appliances that need servicing.
+There are jobs that need doing regularly or appliances that need servicing.
 If you remind your customers by text or email when the time is right, you will get more business.

-Written by Benjamin Dyer, co-founder and ceo of Powered Now Invoicing App, helping tradespeople to simplify paperwork and save time.
+Written by Benjamin Dyer, co-founder and CEO of Powered Now Invoicing App, helping tradespeople to simplify paperwork and save time.